kmlnrao/LinkVault/LOGIN_CREDENTIALS.md

 ## 🚀 Quick Start

 1. Go to `/login`
-2. Use Alice or Bob's credentials
+2. Use Rao or Vijay's credentials
 3. Explore Groups and Links pages
 4. See how group sharing works!